 You might have seen new A1 and A2 speed ratings on some of the new SD and microSD cards.
 So what are they referring to, and should you take any notice of them?

 SD and microSD cards have had several different speed rating categories.
 You see them in those small symbols and numbers on the cards and their packaging.

-First there was the speed class, which went from Class 2 to Class 10.
+First, there was the speed class, which went from Class 2 to Class 10.
 Then there was the UHS Speed Class, where the cards fall into either U1 or U3.
 More recently, there’s a newer system, the Video Speed Class, that uses categories like V30, V60, and V90.

 All of those are categories where the card is rated to meet or exceed a minimum threshold for sustained sequential write speed.
 Basically, that means they can keep up with a certain amount of data being recorded to them constantly.
-The obvious case where that comes into play is when recording high-definition (and ultra-high-defintion (UHD)) video.
+The obvious case where that comes into play is when recording high-definition (and ultra-high-definition (UHD)) video.
 The higher the quality and bitrate that the camera wants to record at, the faster the card needs to be to keep up with the stream of data coming at it.
 That’s why using a card that’s too slow in a 4K camera like a GoPro causes lockups and recording to stop–the card simply can’t keep up.
-One thing worth noting is that the actual speed you see in practical use is also very much dependent on the device you’re using it in, such as a camera or smartphone or other mobile device.
+One thing worth noting is that the actual speed you see in practical use is also very much dependent on the device you’re using it in, such as a camera or smartphone or another mobile device.
 In practice, the slowest link in the chain will determine the maximum speeds you get.
 So just because you have a very fast memory card doesn’t necessarily mean that you’ll see faster performance in practice.